-It’s an integral part of your branding process and it helps to cement your company information into your customers’ minds in a very subtle manner.
+It’s an integral part of your branding process and helps to cement your company information into your customers’ minds very subtly.

 Give it a thought, how many times have you been handed a brochure by a company, and even though you don’t stick it in your face all day, you still remember a nice portion of the brochure’s content and the visuals it had for a long time.
 That’s what a good brochure does to your potential customers.

 It’s a seamless and non-pushy way to deliver your essential company information.
-However, just about any brochure won’t really make the cut.
-You need to have an eye for a good design that catches your clients’ attention in a jiffy, which is a little tough to do if you’re not a professional designer.
+However, just about any brochure won’t cut.
+You need to have an eye for a good design that catches your client’s attention in a jiffy, which is a little tough to do if you’re not a professional designer.

 They come in CYMK color space, various file types, and multiple platform support.
 You can use it on Adobe Illustrator and as well as Adobe Photoshop.
-This helps a lot if you’re familiar more with one tool over the other.
+This helps greatly if you’re familiar with one tool over the other.

-You can sign up for a free account to get started, which gets you 12 free files every month and as well as the ability to save items to your collections.
+You can sign up for a free account to get started, which gets you 12 free files every month and the ability to save items to your collections.

 Probably the biggest marketplace for customizable templates and various other digital elements, Creative Market has some of the best brochures that you can instantly download and make your own.
 You can choose from over 12,000 options and most of them come with several file types to make it much more convenient for you.

-Before purchasing a template, you can see what’s included, software that’s compatible with it, file size, DPI, and other important information.
+Before purchasing a template, you can see what’s included, compatible software, file size, DPI, and other important information.
 You can also select whether you want the brochure for personal or commercial purposes so that you’re staying well within the boundaries of what’s allowed.

-Creative Market regularly runs discounts and deals, which means more often than not you’re going to be able to pick up your templates at slashed prices.
+Creative Market regularly runs discounts and deals, which means, more often than not, you’ll be able to pick up your templates at slashed prices.

 You can start from scratch with a blank canvas or pick one of their many templates and take it ahead from there.
 Once you’re done designing it, you can export it in various formats, including print-ready PDF.

-You can upgrade to their premium plan if you wish to unlock extra features, such as instant resizing of your artwork, more file formats, more stock assets, and other cool benefits.
+You can upgrade to their premium plan if you wish to unlock extra features, such as instant resizing of your artwork, more file formats, more stock assets, and other excellent benefits.

-Mostly known for beautiful vector illustrations but Freepik has an amazing collection of brochures as well.
-All you have to do is utilize the search feature and you’ll have in front of you over 90,000 options to choose from.
+Mostly known for beautiful vector illustrations, but Freepik has a fantastic collection of brochures.
+All you have to do is utilize the search feature, and you’ll have in front of you over 90,000 options to choose from.

 All of the items found on this platform are free to download but require attribution.
 Obviously, if you don’t want any of that “attribution hassle” then you can pay $14.99/month to unlock them all.
 If you choose to pay annually, then you’ll be able to save more and grab the membership at a lower price, which is a steal in my opinion.

-Trusted by brands like IBM and Voya, Visme is another brilliant online brochure maker that also happens to be free.
-It has a variety of templates and you can download the finished design as a print-ready PDF.
-You can do a lot of customizations as well, such as adding new text, changing color, embedding new elements, adding a logo, and whatnot.
+Trusted by brands like IBM and Voya, Visme is another brilliant online brochure maker that is also free.
+It has a variety of templates, and you can download the finished design as a print-ready PDF.
+You can also do many customizations, such as adding new text, changing color, embedding new elements, adding a logo, and whatnot.

-It has a huge library of quality fonts which will help your brochure pop out even more.
-A lot of the elements are free to use but if you fancy more options and better-looking ones, then you can upgrade to the premium version for that.
+It has a vast library of quality fonts which will help your brochure pop out even more.
+A lot of the elements are free to use, but if you fancy more options and better-looking ones, then you can upgrade to the premium version for that.

 Venngage works similarly to a couple of tools mentioned above.
-You start by selecting a template and then go on to insert your custom content, icons, charts, etc. They have a huge collection of stock images and other assets which you can use, or even add your own if you wish to.
+You start by selecting a template and then go on to insert your custom content, icons, charts, etc. They have a vast collection of stock images and other assets which you can use or even add your own if you wish to.